NicoFerni/security-and-system-challenge/README.md

-##This is a Challenge for Security and System.
+## Security and System challenge.

 ### Project Requirements

 #### HTML and CSS:
-- Create a web page layout that includes:
+- Create a web page that includes:
   - A header with the user's name and a profile picture.
 [X]
   - An "About Me" section with a brief description of the user.
 [X]
   - A list of the user's interests.
 [X]
   - A contact form with fields for name, email, and message.
 [X]
   - Use CSS (without frameworks like Bootstrap) to style the page.
 It should be responsive and look good on both mobile and desktop devices.

 #### React and Next.js 14:
 - Create the project structure with Next.js 14.
 [X]